 In this article we will look at the information we can gain by observing a set of tracks (called the trackline), using size, measurements, and light angle, as well as cover the major differences between tracking men and animals.

-The most friendly terrain to Trackers (even for absolute beginners) are called “Track Traps,” which refers to muddy or sandy areas where you can easily detect the presence of a whole track (a track which appears in her “entirety”) or a well-defined partial track, whether it’s a shoe impression or an animal’s paw.
+The most friendly terrain to Trackers (even for absolute beginners) is called “Track Traps,” which refers to muddy or sandy areas where you can easily detect the presence of a whole track (a track which appears in her “entirety”) or a well-defined partial track, whether it’s a shoe impression or an animal’s paw.

 But track traps are not limited to nature; there are many you can run across in an urban environment, such as construction sites, gardens, playgrounds, and similar locations.
-A fundamental skill for any Tracker is to keep their eyes on the ground, even in challenging environment like cities or small towns.
+A fundamental skill for any Tracker is to keep their eyes on the ground, even in challenging environments like cities or small towns.

-Track Traps allow us to gain a lot of information, which become part of the mental database of any Tracker.
+Track Traps allow us to gain a lot of information, which becomes part of the mental database of any Tracker.
 I like to consider any individual devoted to following tracks as a sort of detective: his/her task is to acquire information from the ground, build a mental picture of what happened in a certain place at a certain time, then put all the pieces of the puzzle together to tell a story.

 Elements of Observation

 Length and width of a track.
 The length is measured from the toe to the heel, keeping the measuring device a safe distance from the track’s side in order not to contaminate it or damage the track in any way.
 The width is taken at the largest part of the toe, of the heel, and the arch (the intersection between the two parts of the foot).
 The length and the width of a whole track can allow us to determine if the subject is male or female, adult or child.